This blog will be updated on a rolling basis throughout the 2024 election year… please check back in monthly.

 What: Right to Abortion Initiative

-- 102,000 signatures would need to be collected by June in order to get this measure on the ballot.
+• 102,000 signatures needed to be collected by June in order to get this measure on the ballot.

 Summary: